-The TAS5508B has an I^2 C serial-control slave interface (write address = 0x36 and read address = 0x37) to receive commands from a system controller.
-The serial-control interface supports both normal-speed (100-kHz) and high-speed (400-kHz) operations without wait states.
-Because the TAS5508B has a crystal time base, this interface operates even when MCLK is absent.
+The TAS5508A has an I^2C serial-control slave interface (address 0x36) to receive commands from a system controller.
+The serial-control interface supports both normal-speed (100 kHz) and high-speed (400 kHz) operations without wait states.
+Because the TAS5508A has a crystal time base, this interface operates even when MCLK is absent.